Do you want to learn to drive or know a teenager who’s itching to get their L plates? Here’s what you need to know about learning to drive!

 If you’re feeling unsure, why not ask your instructor to put you through a mock test to get an idea if you are ready for the real thing?

 The practical test currently costs £62 for weekdays, or £75 for evenings, weekends and bank holidays.
-Remember that most people need more than one attempt, and you will probably need a few extra lessons while you wait for a repeat test.
+Remember that many people need more than one attempt, and you will probably need to budget for a few extra lessons while you wait for a repeat test.